bgin/general-purpose-fortran/README.md

    +  an interface to the __ncurses(3c)__ terminal screen handling library
    +  an interface to the __sqlite3(3c)__ SQL file library
    +  an interface to the __regex(3c)__ Regular Expression library
+   +  routines for controlling the X11 Windows attributes of an xterm(1) terminal emulator, including the program setxt(1)

 The majority of these routines come with a man(1) page in *roff and HTML format.
 An index into the documentation is contained in the